-The most modern addition, which advanced fishing the most and continues to do so in 2016, is the reel.
-There are hundreds of different reels to choose from but to get the most of your fishing experience getting the best spinning reel for the money is a selection you don’t want to pass on lightly.
+The most modern addition, which advanced fishing the most and continues to do so, is the reel.
+There are hundreds of different reels to choose from, and year by year more choices are added to the shelves.
+But, to get the most of your fishing experience, getting the best spinning reel for the money, is a selection you don’t want to pass on lightly.

 |Shimano Stradic CI4+||4.9||Spinning||15-lbs.|